selwynpolit/d9book/book/dtt.md

 $this->submitForm(['destructive' => 1], 'Verify Vote Counts');
 ```

-In the above example the code in render array for the form that builds the destructive checkbox and the submit button looks like this:
+In the above example, the code in render array for the form that builds the destructive checkbox and the submit button looks like this:
 ```php
 $form['sanity_fieldset']['destructive'] = [
   '#type' => 'checkbox',